 - Bake for 30 to 40 minutes, or until the chicken is completely cooked.

-- Use any kind of bread that you have on hand, whether it's sourdough, rye, whole wheat, brioche, or old-fashioned sandwich bread.
+- Use any bread that you have on hand, whether it's sourdough, rye, whole-wheat, brioche, or old-fashioned sandwich bread.
 The type of bread you use will impact the texture of the stuffing and keep the flavors interesting, too.

-- You can also use turkey or beef stock, too, instead.
+- You can also use turkey or beef stock, instead.